0xCakin/Udacity_Predictive_Analysis/Project2/ReadMe.md

-# Project 2 - Predicting Catalog Demand
+# Project 2 - Select Location of a New Pet Store

 ## Project Overview